vadimkorr/svelte-carousel/README.md

 ## SvelteKit support

-There are several things to keep in mind when Carousel is used with SvelteKit.
+There are several things to keep in mind when `svelte-carousel` is used with SvelteKit.
 This is because `svelte-carousel` is a client-side library and depends on `document` and `window`.
 [See more in SvelteKit FAQ](https://kit.svelte.dev/faq).

 1. Install `svelte-carousel` as a dev dependency.
-[Why as a dev dependency?](https://github.com/sveltejs/sapper-template#using-external-components).
+[Why as a dev dependency?](https://github.com/sveltejs/sapper-template#using-external-components)

 ```bash
 yarn add svelte-carousel -D